achillesn/photogames/_posts/2018-09-01-maria-kanata.md

 ---

-### The 7th Game
+### \-The 7th Game-

  I grew up in Amfissa in the Delphi area, in an atmosphere full of art with a father who was a painter, so it was almost inevitable to follow in his footsteps.

 I studied sculpture and ceramics in Italy and worked for several years teaching art  at school.
 Photography has entered my life in recent years and I am passionate about it.
 Through it I try to capture my thoughts and get inspired  from my subject and the socio-political environment.